LERCAutomation/DataSearches-ArcPro-UserGuide/anatomy/anatomy.rst

 GIS layers can be produced, either as an aid to generating maps for the data search or for sending to the requester.
 GIS layers can also be created containing the original search feature and the buffered search area used for the search.

-Tabular outputs are also produced in a text based format (.csv or .txt) and can include the radius of the search area and / or the distance of each feature to the search area (:numref:`figTabularOutput`).
+Tabular outputs are also produced in a text based format (.csv or .txt) and can include the radius of the search area and / or the distance of each feature to the search area (:numref:`figTabularOutputExample`).
 It is also possible to create summary statistics for any column during the process, which will be included in the tabular output.

-.. _figTabularOutput:
+.. _figTabularOutputExample:

 .. figure:: figures/ExampleTabularOutput.png
 	:align: center

 	Example of tabular output from the Data Searches tool

-A combined sites table can also be produced (see :numref:`figCombinedSitesOutput`).
+A combined sites table can also be produced (see :numref:`figCombinedSitesOutputExample`).
 This table contains a summary of the all sites that are found within the search area.
 This output is highly customisable and it is easy to exclude or include layers in this table, and choose what data columns to include, as required.
 Any summary statistics generated for each layer can be included in this table.

-.. _figCombinedSitesOutput:
+.. _figCombinedSitesOutputExample:

 .. figure:: figures/ExampleCombinedSitesTable.png
 	:align: center